ucan-wg/spec/README.md

 The capability authority is the total rights of the authorization space down to the relevant volume of authorizations.
 Individual capabilities MAY overlap; the authority is the union.
 Every unique delegated capability MUST have equal or narrower capabilities from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children) and their capabilities.

+## Command

+Commands are concrete messages ("verbs") that MUST be unambiguously interpretable by the Subject of a UCAN.
+Commands are REQUIRED in invocations.
+Some examples include `/msg/send`, `/crud/read`, and `/ucan/revoke`.

+Much like other message-passing systems, the specific resource MUST define the behavior for a particular message.
+For instance, `/crud/update` MAY be used to destructively update a database row, or append to a append-only log.
+Specific messages MAY be created at will; the only restriction is that the Executor understand how to interpret that message in the context of a specific resource.

+While arbitrary semantics MAY be described, they MUST apply to the target resource.
+For instance, it does not make sense to apply `/msg/send` to a typical file system.

+### Segment Structure

+Commands MUST be lowercase, and begin with a slash (`/`).
+Segments MUST be separated by a slash.
+A trailing slash MUST NOT be present.
+All of the following are syntactically valid Commands:

+* `/`
+* `/crud`
+* `/crud/create`
+* `/stack/pop`
+* `/crypto/sign`
+* `/foo/bar/baz/qux/quux`
+* `/ほげ/ふが`

+Segment structure is important since shorter Commands prove longer paths.
+For example, `/` can be used as a proof of _any_ other Command.
+For example, `/crypto` MAY be used to prove `/crypto/sign` but MUST NOT prove `/stack/pop`.

 ## Attenuation

 Attenuation is the process of constraining the capabilities in a delegation chain.
 Each direct delegation MUST either directly restate or attenuate (diminish) its capabilities.